 Short form content is one of the most popular ways to connect with your audience and promote your business.
 But have you ever considered starting a fitness blog to complement your social media efforts?

-A blog can be a fantastic addition to your marketing tool kit.
+As we talked about in The FitnessMarketing Guide for The Modern Fitness Founder, a blog can be a fantastic addition to your marketing tool kit.
 They are a great source of information for your audience that not only allows you to introduce yourself or your company in a more light-hearted manner; it also invites interaction from readers.
 A blog can give your company a character and a voice that your audience can ultimately connect with, leading to more exposure and visibility.
 You can use your blog to educate potential clients about your services and show them how to use what you are offering, or the benefits of the services that you are offering.

 Fun Fact: 53% of marketers say blogging is their top content marketing priority.
 (HubSpot)